113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

   ```
   {: codeblock}

-  Then, run the `pod install` command, and open the generated `.xcworkspace` file.
+  Then run the `pod install` command, and open the generated `.xcworkspace` file.
 To update to a newer release of `BMSCore`, use `pod update BMSCore`.

   For more information about using CocoaPods, see the [CocoaPods Guides ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://guides.cocoapods.org/using/index.html){: new_window}.